kulshekhar/ts-jest/docs/tech/e2e/index.md

 {% endplantuml %}

 ## Running

+*These are internal technical documents.
+If you're not a contributor to ts-jest, but simply trying to use the library you'll find nothing of value here*

 When a test-case needs to be run with a given template within tests, here is what's happening (in `e2e/__helpers__/test-case/runtime.ts`):